Fritos: Company mascots

-From 1952 to 1967, Frito Kid was the company's official mascot, designed by Keitz & Herndon.
-The Frito Bandito was its mascot from 1967 until about 1971, and was discontinued due to complaints about the racist Bandito image.
+From 1952 to 1967, the Frito Kid was the company's official mascot, designed by Keitz & Herndon.
+The Frito Bandito was its mascot from 1967 until about 1971, and was discontinued due to complaints about the racist Mexican Bandito image.
 He was initially replaced by the Muncha Bunch, a group of cowboys, which then were replaced by W.C.
 Fritos, modeled after comedian W. C. Fields.